koilabcode/multiboard-sync-service/README.md

 ## Solution

-Build a simple Node.js service that:
+Build a simple Go service that:
 - Exports/imports PostgreSQL databases using streaming
 - Shows real-time progress
 - Runs on a VPS (not Vercel)